TITLE 77: PUBLIC HEALTH

 3) All other surfaces with visibly deteriorated paint.

-g) Sample Locations for Dust.
-When conducting a lead risk assessment, a lead risk assessor shall select the following locations according to USEPA Residential Sampling for Lead: Protocols for Dust and Soil Sampling and HUD Guidelines methodologies, and test for the presence of lead hazards in dust in accordance with Section 845.200.
+g) When conducting a lead risk assessment, a lead risk assessor shall select locations according to USEPA Residential Sampling for Lead: Protocols for Dust and Soil Sampling and HUD Guidelines methodologies, and test for the presence of lead hazards in dust in accordance with Section 845.200.
 The following representative locations shall be tested for lead dust based on visual assessment of painting history and component type:

-h) Soil Sampling.
-Soil samples are discretionary based on the visual assessment.
+h) Soil samples shall be taken based on the visual assessment and the existence of bare soil.
 If collected, soil samples shall be collected in accordance with USEPA Residential Sampling for Lead: Protocols for Dust and Soil Sampling and HUD Guidelines methodologies.
-Soil samples collected with laboratory analyses reported as equal to or greater than the levels specified in Section 845.205 are considered elevated.

-1) The name and address of the regulated facility;
+1) The name and complete address of the regulated facility;

-2) The name, address and telephone number of the property owner;
+2) The name, complete address, and telephone number of the property owner;

-6) A list of the location and type of lead hazards and lead bearing substances identified.
-The lead hazards and lead bearing substances shall be cross-referenced with a basic floor plan drawing of the facility assessed.
+7) A list of the location and type of lead hazards and lead-bearing substances identified.
+The lead hazards and lead-bearing substances shall be cross-referenced with a basic floor plan drawing of the regulated facility assessed.
 Each lead hazard identified shall be accompanied by written hazard control options available to the owner to address each lead hazard.
 The lead hazard listing shall be arranged based on priority;

-7) If the service was conducted for a regulated facility with multiple dwelling units, recommendations for maintenance of lead bearing substances and lead hazards that may be employed universally for all units in the complex shall be provided to the property owner;
+8) If the service was conducted for a regulated facility with multiple dwelling units, recommendations for maintenance of lead-bearing substances and lead hazards that may be employed universally for all units in the complex shall be provided to the property owner;

-8) A copy of all XRF sampling reports and laboratory analyses, and a statement as to how the samples were collected; and
+9) A copy of all XRF sampling reports and laboratory analyses;

-9) A statement that the presence of lead bearing substances shall be disclosed to potential buyers and renters prior to obligation under a sales contract or lease in accordance with Section 845.25, 24 CFR 35 and 40 CFR 745.
-Sample disclosure language can be found in HUD Guidelines for the Evaluation and Control of Lead-Based Paint Hazards in Housing.
+11) A statement that the presence of lead-bearing substances shall be disclosed to potential buyers and renters prior to obligation under a sales contract or lease in accordance with Section 845.25 and federal Lead Safe Housing Rule (24 CFR 35) and Lead-Based Paint Poisoning Prevention in Certain Residential Structures (40 CFR 745).

-l) The written report required by this Section shall be provided to the owner.
+j) The written report required by this Section shall be provided to the owner, who shall make the report available to any occupant, tenant or parent (in the case of a child care facility).
 A copy of the report shall be maintained by the licensed professional who performed the service in accordance with Section 845.230.